kajetanw1195/EFT-AmmoTable/README.txt

-#.Its just an info table for EFT-OVerhaul
+Its just an info table for EFT-OVerhaul

+You need the "icons" folder and "imgttable.html" file

-#.Made by: kajetanw1195
+Made by: kajetanw1195